Pylons/pyramid/docs/zcml/static.rst

-Use of the ``static`` ZCML directive or allows you to serve static resources (such as JavaScript and CSS files) within a :mod:`pyramid` application.
+Use of the ``static`` ZCML directive or allows you to serve static resources (such as JavaScript and CSS files) within a :app:`Pyramid` application.
 This mechanism makes static files available at a name relative to the application root URL.

 Attributes